masonelmore/esi/docs/WalletApi.md

 > []GetCorporationsCorporationIdWallets200Ok GetCorporationsCorporationIdWallets(ctx, corporationId, optional)
 Returns a corporation's wallet balance

-Get a corporation's wallets  --- Alternate route: `/dev/corporations/{corporation_id}/wallets/`  Alternate route: `/legacy/corporations/{corporation_id}/wallets/`  Alternate route: `/v1/corporations/{corporation_id}/wallets/`  --- This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant
+Get a corporation's wallets  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Required Parameters